-Map(s) or plan sheets of the project area shall be submitted on 24-inch x 36-inch sheets and/or shall be prepared in a form that meets the requirements for recording at the offices of the Recorder of Deeds of

-Delaware County.
-If the SALDO has more stringent criteria than this Ordinance, then the more stringent criteria shall apply.
+Map(s) or plan sheets of the project area shall be submitted on 24-inch x 36-inch sheets and/or shall be prepared in a form that meets the requirements for recording at the offices of the Recorder of Deeds of Delaware County.
+If the SALDO has more stringent criteria than this chapter, then the more stringent criteria shall apply.
 The contents of the map(s) shall include, but not be limited to:

 - 1. The location of the project relative to highways, municipal boundaries, or other identifiable landmarks. - 2.
-Existing contours at intervals of two (2) feet. - 3.
-Existing streams, lakes, ponds, or other waters of the Commonwealth within the project area. - 4.
-Other physical features including flood hazard boundaries, stream buffers, existing drainage courses, areas of natural vegetation to be preserved, and the total extent of the upstream area draining through the site. - 5.
-The locations of all existing and proposed utilities, sanitary sewers, and water lines within fifty (50) feet of property lines. - 6.
+Existing contours at intervals of 2 feet.
+In areas of slopes greater than 15%, 5-foot contour intervals may be used. - 3.
+Existing Streams, lakes, ponds, or other Waters of the Commonwealth within the project area. - 4.
+Other physical features including Flood hazard boundaries, Riparian Buffers, existing drainage courses, areas of natural vegetation to be preserved, and the total extent of the upstream area draining through the site. - 5.
+The locations of all existing and proposed utilities, sanitary sewers, and water lines within 50 feet of property lines. - 6.
 An overlay showing soil names and boundaries. - 7.
-Limits of earth disturbance, including the type and amount of impervious area that would be added. - 8.
+Limits of earth disturbance, including the type and amount of Impervious Surface that would be added. - 8.
 Proposed structures, roads, paved areas, and buildings. - 9.
-Final contours at intervals of two (2) feet. - 10.
+Final contours at intervals of 2 feet.
+In areas of steep slopes (greater than 15%), 5-foot contour intervals may be used. - 10.
 The name of the development, the name and address of the owner of the property, and the name of the individual or firm preparing the plan. - 11.
 The date of submission. - 12.
-A graphic and written scale of one (1) inch equals no more than fifty (50) feet; for tracts of twenty (20) acres or more, the scale shall be one (1) inch equals no more than one hundred (100) feet. - 13.
+A graphic and written scale of 1 inch equals no more than 50 feet; for tracts of 20 acres or more, the scale shall be 1 inch equals no more than 100 feet. - 13.
 A north arrow. - 14.
-The total tract boundary and size with distances marked to the nearest hundredth of a foot and bearings to the nearest second. - 15.
+The total tract boundary and size with distances marked to the nearest foot and bearings to the nearest degree. - 15.
 Existing and proposed land use(s). - 16.
 A key map showing all existing man-made features beyond the property boundary that would be affected by the project. - 17.
-Location of all open channels.
+Location of all Open Channels.

-- 18. Overland drainage patterns and swales. - 19.
-A 15-foot-wide access easement around all stormwater management facilities that would provide ingress to and egress from a public right-of-way. - 20.
-The location of all erosion and sediment control facilities. - 21.
-A note on the plan indicating the location and responsibility for maintenance of stormwater management facilities that would be located off site.
-All off-site facilities shall meet the performance standards and design criteria specified in this Ordinance. - 22.
-A statement, signed by the Applicant, acknowledging that any revision to the approved SWM site plan must be approved by the Municipality, and that a revised erosion and sediment control plan must be submitted to the Conservation District for a determination of adequacy. - 23.
-The following signature block signed and sealed by the qualified Licensed Professional responsible for the preparation of the SWM Site Plan: - "I, (Licensed Professional), on this date (date of signature), hereby certify that the SWM site plan meets all design standards and criteria of the Sharon Hill Borough Stormwater Management Ordinance."
-[Note: license stamp should be included here] - C. Supplemental information to be submitted to the Municipality: - 1.
-A written description of the following information shall be submitted by the Applicant and shall include: - a.
-The overall stormwater management concept for the project designed in accordance with Section 304. - b.
-Stormwater runoff computations as specified in this Ordinance. - c.
-Stormwater management techniques to be applied both during and after development. - d.
-Expected project time schedule. - e.
-Development stages or project phases, if so proposed. - f.
-An operations and maintenance plan in accordance with Section 702 of this Ordinance. - 2.
-An erosion and sediment control plan. - 3.
-A description of the effect of the project (in terms of runoff volumes and peak flows) on adjacent properties and on any existing municipal stormwater collection system that may receive runoff from the project site.
+- 18. Overland drainage patterns and Swales. - 19.
+A 15-foot-wide access easement around all Stormwater Management Facilities that would provide ingress to and egress from a public right-of-way. - 20.
+The location of all Erosion and Sediment control facilities. - 21.
+A note on the plan indicating the location and responsibility for maintenance of Stormwater Management Facilities that would be located off site.
+All off-site facilities shall meet the performance standards and design criteria specified in this chapter. - 22.
+A statement, signed by the Applicant, acknowledging that any revision to the approved SWM Site Plan must be approved by the Township, and that a revised Erosion and Sediment Control Plan must be submitted to the Conservation District for a determination of adequacy. - 23.
+The following signature block signed and sealed by the qualified Licensed Professional responsible for the preparation of the SWM Site Plan: - "I, (Licensed Professional), on this date (date of signature), hereby certify that the SWM Site Plan meets all design standards and criteria of the Chadds Ford Township Stormwater Management Ordinance." - 24.
+The following signature block for the Township: